Sunbird-Ed/SunbirdEd-portal/README.md

 2. Sunbird services stack or the backend API interface

     1. Run the following command in the **{PROJECT-FOLDER}/src/app** folder
-    2. $ npm run server
+    2. $ npm run local-server

 3. The local HTTP server is launched at `http://localhost:3000`